 These are adapted from my favorite tofu balls in the cookbook Tofu Cookery!
 The dried porcini mushrooms give the sauce serious depth, it really makes the meal.
 But regular mushroom gravy would be yummy too.
 (Porcini powder is cheaper but doesn’t pack the same punch.)

-White pepper is also a flavor MVP!
+White pepper is also a flavor MVP.
 It gives a nice perfume and spice that feels a bit more special than black pepper.
 But use black pepper if you got to.
-Now go forth and enjoy this pure comort without the microwave or the trip to IKEA.
+Now go forth and enjoy this pure comfort without the microwave or the trip to IKEA for their vegan meatballs.

 Ingredients